Abortion with pills

 Safety of abortion pills and Contraindications:

-Mifepristone is NOT recommended if
+Mifepristone is NOT recommended if:

-– You have been using long term steroids (such as Prednisone or Dexamethasone).
 However, you can have an abortion with Misoprostol only.

-BOTH Mifepristone and Misoprostol are NOT recommended if [10]:
+BOTH mifepristone and misoprostol are NOT recommended if:

-– You are using anticoagulants (blood thinners) such as Heparin and Warfarin,
+• You are using anticoagulants (blood thinners), such as Heparin and Warfarin.

 If you are not sure if the abortion pills are safe for you, contact us!
 We can help you determine if this method is for you.

-contraindications to the abortion pills
+List of contraindications to know before using the abortion pills mifepristone and misoprostol

 What to expect during an abortion with pills

 After using the abortion pills you will have symptoms similar to a menstrual period or a miscarriage.
-If you are using Mifepristone, this medication does not usually cause any symptoms.
-Most of the symptoms will occur only after using the Misoprostol.

-Misoprostol can cause temporary side effects such as fever, chills, diarrhea, nausea, vomiting, and headaches.
 If you do not experience any of these it is perfectly normal.
-If you do, these will disappear in the next 48 hours or less.
-[13]
+If you do, these will disappear in the next 24 hours or less.

 Contact us to know how to manage side effects.